Positive relationships and staying connected

 - Schedule time together.
 You need to find a time that suits you both.
 Initially, it can help to keep the time short.

-- Let your child choose what you’ll do, and follow her lead.
-This will motivate her to want to spend time with you.
+- Let your child choose what you’ll do, and follow his lead.
+This will motivate him to want to spend time with you.

 - Concentrate on enjoying your child’s company.
 Try to be an enthusiastic partner and actively cooperate with what your child is doing – the activity itself is less important than shared fun and talking with your child.